-This report summarizes patient safety improvement work in the state of Pennsylvania and reviews the 2020 activities of the Patient Safety Authority, including the Agency's response to the COVID-19 pandemic, video programs, liaison efforts, publication efforts, and the convening of patient safety conferences for the state.
+This report summarizes patient safety improvement work in the state of Pennsylvania and reviews the 2021 activities of the Patient Safety Authority, including the Agency's response to the COVID-19 pandemic, video programs, liaison efforts, publication programs, and the launch of a new learning management system.

 Office of Health Care Quality.
 Baltimore, MD: Maryland Department of Health and Mental Hygiene.

 This annual report summarizes never events in Maryland hospitals over the previous year.
-From July 2019-June 2020, reported pressure ulcers increased while treatment delays and surgery-related events decreased.
-The authors recommend several corrective actions to build on training and policy changes to guide improvement work, including improving team communication and use of hospital data to reduce delays.
+From July 2020-June 2021, reported events increased due to the COVID pandemic.
+Pressure injuries increased and patient deaths from preventable medical errors doubled in the time period.
+The authors recommend several corrective actions to build on training and policy changes to guide improvement work, including engaging leadership in safety work and application of high-reliability concepts to enhance safety culture.

 The Pennsylvania Patient Safety Authority is a long-established source of patient safety data analysis and application-focused commentary.
 Their publishing output aims to generate improvements in their state as well as throughout health care.
 This open-access publication replaces the quarterly Pennsylvania Patient Safety Advisory newsletter.